knot3/knot3-code/README.md

 ##Installation

-###Debian / Ubuntu / SteamOS (binary)
+###Debian 8.0+ / Ubuntu 13.10+ / SteamOS

-The official debian repository of Knot3 is compatible with the following distributions:
+Recent versions of Debian and its derivates contain packages for SDL 2.0.
+If you are using one of the following distributions, you'll probably have SDL2:

   * Debian 8.0 (jessie) or later
   * Ubuntu 13.10 (saucy) or later
+  * Linux Mint 16 (petra) or later
+  * SteamOS
-  * any other debian derivate that has packages for SDL2 (`libsdl2-2.0-0`, `libsdl2-mixer-2.0-0`, `libsdl2-image-2.0-0`),
+  * or any other debian derivate that has packages for SDL2 (`libsdl2-2.0-0`, `libsdl2-mixer-2.0-0`, `libsdl2-image-2.0-0`),

+####Binary packages

 You need to include it in your sources.list file to install Knot3: